 Of course, Adams whined and whined about it with some creative conspiracy theories, although everything we were able to gather about the situation, Natural News violated one of Google’s policies that aim to prevent gaming of search engine optimization.
 Eventually, Adams corrected the issue, and you could search Natural News again.
 If that’s your thing.

 At least I enjoyed myself for a couple of days.
-Maybe I can enjoy a couple of days after YouTube terminated Natural News.
-Maybe I can enjoy a few weeks.
+Maybe I can enjoy a year after YouTube terminated Natural News.
+Maybe a couple of years?
 Maybe forever?

 Mike Adams and Natural News

-As I stated above, Mike Adams runs Natural News, a website that pushes pseudoscience, fake cures, and outright misinformation.
+As I stated above, Mike Adams (the very first entry ever into the Encyclopedia of American Loons) runs Natural News, a website that pushes pseudoscience, fake cures, and outright misinformation.
 Adams is generally opposed to modern medicine, physicians, pharmaceuticals, vaccines, or anything science-based that might prevent or treat human diseases.

 Adams constantly criticizes evidence-based medicine (and even more, science-based medicine), rejecting modern medicine as a scam between the government, Big Pharma, and the US healthcare system.
 Of course, evidence-based medicine does not depend on the government, Big Pharma, or the US healthcare system, it depends on unbiased scientific evidence – of course.